This Bible History Daily feature was originally published in March 2013. It has been updated.—Ed.

 The tau-rho staurogram, like other christograms, was originally a pre-Christian symbol.
 A Herodian coin featuring the Staurogram predates the crucifixion.
 Soon after, Christian adoption of staurogram symbols served as the first visual images of Jesus on the cross.

 Larry Hurtado writes: “In time christograms came to be used not only in texts but as free-standing symbols of Christ or Christian faith, for example on liturgical vestments and church utensils.
 This was probably also true of the staurogram, tau-rho; where it would represent simply an independent symbol of Christ or Christian faith.
 But the earliest use of the tau-rho was as a visual reference to Jesus’ crucifixion.
 As such, it is the earliest surviving depiction of Jesus’ crucifixion.”

-BAS Library Members: For more about the earliest Christian images of Jesus on the cross, read Larry Hurtado, “The Staurogram: Earliest Depiction of Jesus’ Crucifixion” as it appears in the March/April 2013 issue of Biblical Archaeology Review.
+BAS Library Members: For more about the earliest Christian images of Jesus on the cross, read the full article “The Staurogram: Earliest Depiction of Jesus’ Crucifixion” by Larry Hurtado as it appears in the March/April 2013 issue of Biblical Archaeology Review.